-It wasn’t until she moved to a new school that the bullying stopped and that she felt safe at school again.
-Even though she was having a much better experience and had great new friends, she started to feel guilty thinking of other bullied kids that don’t get a chance to break away by changing school and felt compelled to do something.
+It wasn’t until she moved to a new school that the bullying stopped, and she felt safe at school again.
+Even though she was having a much better experience and had great new friends, she started feeling guilty thinking of other bullied kids who don’t get a chance to break away by changing schools; she felt compelled to do something.

-That urge led her to develop and launch the Sit With Us app to facilitate lunch meetups amongst students so that no student would have to sit alone at lunch.
+That urge led her to develop and launch the Sit With Us app to facilitate lunch meetups amongst students, so that no student would have to sit alone.

-RSG: How did the ideas specifically for an app come up or did you consider other ideas before you landed on the app idea?
+Raising Smart Girls (RSG): How did the ideas specifically for an app develop, or did you consider other ideas before you landed on the app idea?

-RSG: Gotcha.
-Did you know how to build apps?
+RSG: Did you know how to build apps?

 RSG: Oh, that’s not too long.
-About six months?
+Was it about six months?

 RSG: When you were building it, were you testing it with actual students?
-Did you incorporate friends in the design at all or in the testing to see if you got it right?
+Did you incorporate friends in the design in the testing to see if you got it right?

 RSG: So cool.
 At what level are you implementing it right now?
 Schools?
 Districts?

 Natalie: So the best way it works is if students within a school start the initiative themselves.
 They can start a club, get a bunch of people interested, register their school in the app and then start posting.
 We’ve had that kind at many schools.
 Right now we’re in 31 countries, I believe.
-And we just released in Spanish as well and working on translating a few more languages.
+And we just released in Spanish, as well, and are working on translating a few more languages.